openframeworks/ofBook/11_sound/chapter.md

 This is fine for adding some background music or ambiance to your app, but ofSoundPlayer comes with a few extra features that are particularly handy for handling sound effects.

 "Multiplay" allows you to have a file playing several times simultaneously.
 This is great for any sound effect which might end up getting triggered rapidly, so you don't get stuck with an unnatural cutoff as the player's playhead abruptly jumps back to the beginning of the file.
-With multiplay enabled, you can get natural sound effect behaviour with dead-simple trigger logic like this:
+Multiplay isn't on by default.
+Use `soundPlayer.setMultiPlay(true)` to enable it.
+Then you can get natural sound effect behaviour with dead-simple trigger logic like this:

     if ( thingHappened )
       soundPlayer.play();
     }

-Multiplay isn't on by default.
-Use `soundPlayer.setMultiPlay(true)` to enable it.

 Another feature built-in to ofSoundPlayer is speed control.
 If you set the speed faster than normal, the sound's pitch will rise accordingly, and vice-versa (just like a vinyl record).
-Playback speed is defined relative to "1", so "0.5" is half-speed and "2" is double speed.
+Playback speed is defined relative to "1", so "0.5" is half-speed and "2" is double speed.  **[mh: nice tie-in to life example.  it might be nice to have a comment about why this is sound-wise: i.e. 1000Hz signal sampled at 2x speed yields a 500Hz signal.]**

 Speed control and multiplay are made for each other.
 Making use of both simultaneously can really extend the life of a single sound effect file.
 Every time you change a sound player's playback speed with multiplay enabled, previously triggered sound effects continue on unaffected.
 So, by extending the above trigger logic to something like...